Bodycam video shows aftermath of elderly man’s fiery death - NewsBreak

 Target 8 submitted a public records request and obtained the 911 call, crime scene photos and body camera video of Kendra Krueger’s interview with a Kent County sheriff’s detective.

 She placed a call to 911 around 4:30 the morning of Nov.
-16, though the chain of events that led to it began hours earlier.‘I don’t think he deserves anyone’s forgiveness’
+16, though the chain of events that led to it began hours earlier.

 An unrelated car crash in snowy conditions had knocked out power to the Krueger’s neighborhood on Four Mile Road west of Dean Lake.